 - Hair usually grows back within a day or several days after shaving.
 In order to maintain hair-free legs and underarms, shaving can become a lifelong time commitment that causes some women to feel like a "slave to the razor."
 Removing your hair by waxing, on the other hand, only needs to be done every four to six weeks.

 In the big picture, the issue of shaving is an example of the more global issue of cultural acceptance and cross-cultural communication.
 As a foreign student, you are, in a sense, an ambassador.
-This means you have both the opportunity and responsibility to educate your American friends and family about your country's culture — the norms and traditions that you grew up with and are accustomed to (just as your host family and American friends have a responsibility to teach you about the United States).
+This means you have the opportunity to educate your American friends and family about your country's culture — the norms and traditions that you grew up with and are accustomed to (just as your host family and American friends have an opportunity to teach you about the United States).
 Not only will they learn about your country, but it will also give them insight into you as a person and help them understand you better.
 You can also learn quite a bit about yourself and your own culture when you examine certain actions, behaviors, and ways of doing things that you have always accepted as "normal," but that seem "different" in your host country.
 There's nothing inherently wrong with shaving or not shaving — these are simply two different ways of doing things.
-This is an important lesson for everyone to learn.
+This can be a good lesson for everyone to learn.

 The subtle (and not so subtle) cultural differences are part of what make us unique individuals.
 We need to cherish and celebrate some of our differences — they make the world a much more interesting place in which to live and explore!